A healthier environment, a more compassionate culture, a more peaceful global community -- these possibilities rest in the hands of our youth.

 - Becoming our best as adults

 - Becoming pro-active collaborators on behalf our our young

-First and foremost, I find her Framework the most powerful means I know for developing individual potential and creative lives.
+First and foremost, I find her Framework the most powerful means I know for developing individual potential and group potential -- including our own potential as educators.
 What we learn to give to ourselves, we can better impart to our children.